danbilokha/UAV-Sim/README.md

 # UAV-problem-solution
+An Approach to UAV Defense System: Tracking and Network based Location Share.

 The solution of the restricted flight zone problem where malicious UAVs could find one's way.

 # How to run?